maisygraves/maisygraves/README.md

 **I'm working on...**
 - finishing my M.S. in Data Analytics
-- building my portfolio website
+- building a personal brand

 ---

 *Check out my background and skills on [LinkedIn](www.linkedin.com/in/maigraves)*</br>
 *Check out my current projects and portfolio of work on [GitHub](https://github.com/maisygraves)*</br>
-*I use my [Bluesky](https://bsky.app/profile/nuptia4.bsky.social) like a blog*
+*I use my [Bluesky](https://bsky.app/profile/thehucondish.bsky.social) like a blog*